 Hours: The Community Room is open during regular library hours; Second Saturday opening reception, 5 to 7 pm

 Special for Second Saturday: Binnacle Books hosts a book release party, complete with refreshments and record-spinning!
 All this, to celebrate the arrival of Beacon resident Nate Chinen's Playing Changes, which The Washington Post said is a "terrific book about the shape of contemporary jazz, and right now is a terrific time to read it.”

 389 Main St.

 Not just a place to kick back with a glass and unwind, Oak Vino is also a great spot to see art.
 Owner Rinny Patel often has work from local painters on the walls, and occasionally hosts Second Saturday shindigs.

-Special for Second Saturday: Join Oak Vino, BeaconArts members, artists, and art enthusiasts for the Windows on Main Street kickoff party!
+Special for Second Saturday: This is Windows on Main Street central - and Second Saturday is the final day to see the window displays around town!
+Join Oak Vino, BeaconArts members, artists, and art enthusiasts for Windows on Main Street!
 Windows on Main Street is an annual monthlong exhibit that pairs local artists with businesses in Beacon, New York.
 The monthlong event bridges the gap between art and commerce, as Main Street becomes a gallery space more than a mile long!
-The opening party will feature the Tiny Windows Exhibit, live drawing/auction by Donna Mikkelsen, DJ, and free food.

 395 Main St.

 Compass Arts Enrichment Center, in the heart of Beacon right by the Yankee Clipper diner, is a home for creative pursuits for young and old alike.
 Classes are taught by professionals in a variety of arts fields.